-If we assume that we are constantly improving our programming skills along with ideas, concepts and business logic.
-When we identify old/obsolete business knowledge in our code, when some old features become into bugs, every time we don’t reflect all the new things we learnt about the business in our code, we are in presence of technical debt.
+If we assume that we are constantly improving our programming skills as well as our knowledge of business logic, concepts and ideas, then when we identify that parts of our code do not reflect all the new things we’ve learnt then we are in the presence of technical debt.

-Teams change all the time; the guy who has all the tricks about that weird framework leaves us with the problem; we wish him good luck!, but next Monday, it’s a rule that an issue related will appear.
+Teams change all the time.
+The guy who has all the tricks about that weird framework leaves us with the problem, we wish him good luck!
+But next Monday, it’s a rule that an issue related will appear.
 The best scenario occurs if the guy is still working at the company, but he can only give us only a few hints, because he’s probably dealing with a new hell.
-We will try to do our best, we will fix the things, but as we still don’t have enought knowledge about the new things, we will probably get the things done, but maybe that way is not the best way to solve that problem.
-Along the time we might include new features, but, we know, we already know, that the curve to get the things done has its cost.
-So, we created along the way some T.D.
+We will try to do our best, we will fix the things, but as we still don’t have enough knowledge about the new things, we will probably get the things done, but maybe that way is not the best way to solve that problem.
+Along the time we might include new features… but we know that the curve to get the things done has its cost.
+So, we created along the way some TD.

 Ok!
 I’m getting nervous…

 Maybe it’s an issue to discuss in another post, but negotiating time for improving code it’s not an easy thing.
-Almost every developer knows about needing time to refactor and to improve the code, but some managers don’t.
+Almost every developer knows that you need time to refactor and to improve the code, but some managers don’t.
 Just to make it simpler, I will focus the last part of this post in point “A”.

-The amount of T.D is difficult to show, accept and deal with.
-There is no metric or smell to be used for evaluate its amount.
-As we cannot measure it, but is a fact that we can detect it, Honesty suddenly became a really valuable asset for us. “” We may think as we are doctors, and our project our patient.
+We may think as we are doctors and our project is our patient.
 And when we ask him, “Hi, tell me what’s happening” he will show and tell us the symptoms.
-If we care, we detect the first “rush”, and we can cure that, but in some way if we are late, maybe we can face the ugly truth that maybe we can’t save him.
-Of course we are so lucky, we can just think to make it again (I’m not saying it’s free, right?) but well, the metaphor is not so far cruel than a real doctor case.
+If we care, we detect the first “pain point”, and we can cure that, but in some way if we are late, maybe we can face the ugly truth that maybe we can’t save him.
+Of course we are so lucky, we can just think to make it from scratch (I’m not saying it’s free, right?).

-Sometimes we are not quite good doctors as we should.
-Sometimes we are lazy, or we are just starting new practices over our patient, sometimes we believe that we are doing the best and clever practices we can do for our patient, but that ego could also be our worst enemy.
-We do not approve a Doctor which makes mistakes just because his ego, but same issue affect us sometimes, and we forget that our patient is in pain.
+Sometimes we are not quite as good doctors as we should.
+Sometimes we are lazy, or we are just starting new practices over our patient, sometimes we believe that we are doing the best and clever practices we can do for our patient… but that ego could also be our worst enemy.
+We do not approve a doctor that makes mistakes just because of his ego, but same issue affect us sometimes, and we forget that our patient is in pain.
 If we are aware that we are always learning, and we can do always better, we can do more defensive and reliable code.

-Sometimes we have to face a variety of solutions, but we have to accept that maybe sometimes the best decision is start from the ground.
-And sometimes if you have enough experience, you will arrive to the decision that maybe start from scratch is better than trying to fix that kind of project.
+Sometimes we have to face a variety of solutions, but we have to accept that maybe sometimes the best decision is start from the ground is better than trying to fix that kind of project.

-Have you ever seen any metric that can help us to decide which is the best decision, refactor vs start over?
-Almost every developer thinks that second choice is the best one, but do we have any metric to assert that? do we have any trend about justifying how many hours we spent a week giving support to the sick and weak guy?
+Have you ever seen any metric that can help us to decide which is the best decision, refactoring vs starting over?
+Almost every developer thinks that second choice is the best one, but do we have any metric to assert that? do we have any trend about justifying how many hours we spent a week giving support to the sick and weak project?

-Maybe start over again isn’t the difficult decision, and the really one is to convince our leaders that we are taking the right way.
-Again, we arrived finally to point B. Exists several things to do and be aware before trying to convince managers/Product owners that we need to re-build the project.
+Maybe starting over again isn’t the difficult decision, and the really hard one is to convince our leaders/partners/clients that we are taking the right way.
+Again, we arrived finally to point B. There are several options and consequences to be aware before trying to convince managers/Product owners that we need to re-build it.

 Prevention is better than cure.
 Be aware.

 First of all you have to focus on understanding which is our patient’s status.
 And then we have to pay attention to the relevant metrics that allow us to monitor his behaviour.

-In the other hand, this attitude will help to stop “broken window syndrome”.
-When this thing started, it’s really hard to clean up the disaster.
+Additionally, this attitude will help stop the “broken window” syndrome.
+When this starts it feels harder to clean up the disaster.

 Technical debt starts at the same time a project is starting.
 You should be aware of that.
 The things you know at the beginning will be different in the future, but your code will not change unless you change it.
-If you don’t, T.D will notice you in some way.
+If you don’t, TD will eventually become noticeable.

-So, If we know it exists, we have to understand that it should exists into the backlog like any other issue.
-Later or sooner we have to deal with it, if the project worth it.
+So, if we know it exists, we have to understand that it should be in our backlog like any other issue.
+Sooner or later we have to deal with it.